serverless/serverless/docs/providers/aws/guide/serverless.yml.md

           name: GlobalModel
           # Optional: Description of the API Gateway model
           description: 'A global model that can be referenced in functions'
+  # Use a custom name for the websockets API
+  websockets:
+    apiName: custom-websockets-api-name
+    # custom route selection expression
+    apiRouteSelectionExpression: $request.body.route
+    # Use a custom description for the websockets API
+    description: Custom Serverless Websockets
 ```

 ### ALB